-- 1. The right to notify or not notify law enforcement and to request and receive assistance from RUSVM in making a report if desired. - 2.
-The right to summary information on all available response options, such as complaint resolution procedures, including the necessary steps and potential consequences of each option whether or not a formal report is made to the institution. - 3.
+- 1. The right to notify or not notify law enforcement and to request and receive assistance from RUSVM in making a report if desired. - The right to summary information on all available response options, such as complaint resolution procedures, including the necessary steps and potential consequences of each option whether or not a formal report is made to the institutionn. - 3.
 The right to be free from undue coercion from RUSVM to pursue or not pursue any course of action. - 4.
 The right to be informed of the institution's role regarding orders of protection, no contact orders, restraining orders or similar lawful orders issued by a civil, criminal or tribal court (when applicable).
-RUSVM abides by orders of protection (including nocontact orders and restraining orders), which are generally issued by a municipal court to protect a person or entity in a situation involving sexual assault.
+RUSVM abides by orders of protection (including no-contact orders and restraining orders), which are generally issued by a municipal court to protect a person or entity in a situation involving sexual assault.
 RUSVM may also liaise with local authorities to assist an individual who wishes to obtain protective or restraining orders. - 5.
-The right to request and receive information on how to make a confidential report for the purposes of tracking campus crime without otherwise divulging details that would require or permit RUSVM to investigate and respond (when the incident has not yet been reported to a colleague required to notify the Title IX Coordinator and/or Sexual Misconduct Response Coordinator).
+The right to request and receive information on how to make a confidential report for the purposes of tracking campus crime without otherwise divulging details that would require or permit RUSVM to investigate and respond (when the incident has not yet been reported to a colleague required to notify the Title IX Coordinator and/or Sexual Misconduct Response Coordinator). - 6.
+The right to contact information for the Title IX Coordinator and/or Sexual Misconduct Response Coordinator, available confidential advisors, community-based resources (sexual assault crisis centers or other appropriate support services), campus security and/or local law enforcement. - 7.
+The right to be fully informed of any applicable disciplinary conduct process and procedures. - 8.
+The same rights as the Respondent to attend and have a support person of their choice and/or witnesses present at student conduct hearings and any meetings leading up to such a hearing.